About Me

 • Money should not be your reason to hold off your travel dreams or living on or near the water to have your dreams come true.
 You don’t need a lot of money to seize the moment and make memories.

-• After experiencing the far too early death of my older brother at age 66, the event taught me that life is really too short.
+• After experiencing the far too early-death of my older brother, the event taught me that life is really too short.
 Don’t wait too long to do what you love or want to do most.
-Today is the right day, go for it.
+Today is the right day, don’t wait go for it.

 • Unless you’re living in the middle of a large desert, when you look for them, you’ll find a lot of nearby shorelines — be it a lake, river, or large body of water — to let you enjoy the experience and make memories.